Celendi/Docs/docs/index.md

 **Required**: &lt;foo&gt; means that you _must_ use this argument for the command to work
 **Many**: &lt;foos...&gt; or \[foos...\] means that you can specify more than one.
 Massban is an example of a command that uses this.
 If you wish you use an argument with more than one word, use "double quotes" to let the bot you know what you want.

 Additionally, the bot uses what are called _converters_ which makes specifying roles, members, channels etc easy and fool-proof.
-When asked to specify a member, you can provide it a mention \(pinging the person\), an id, their name or their nickname.
+When asked to specify a member, you can provide it a mention \(pinging the person\) or an id.
 This principle works for every single command where applicable.